Particular/NServiceBus/guidelines/design-guidelines.md

 ### Principles

 * Namespaces are used to guide external users and to uniquely identify types.
-* Folders are used to structure code for our internal purposes and don't necessarily need to align with the namespaces.
+* Folders are used to structure code for our internal purposes and don't necessarily align with the namespaces.
 * Our public API has two main consumers: developers building business solutions and developers extending NServiceBus.

-### NServiceBus
+### NServiceBus rules

 * For public types relevant to business developers, we use the `NServiceBus` namespace to make them more discoverable.
 * For internal types, we also use the `NServiceBus` namespace.
-This allows for unique identification of said types in logs and stack traces.
+This allows for unique identification of those types in logs and stack traces.
-* For public types targeted at extensibility developers, we use `NServiceBus.{ExtensibilityPoint}` to hide types irrelevant for business developers but still make them discoverable for developers extending NServiceBus.
+* For public types designed for extensibility, we use `NServiceBus.{ExtensibilityPoint}`.
+This hides types irrelevant to business developers while making them discoverable for developers extending NServiceBus.
-   - Examples of currently used extensibility namespaces
+   - Examples of currently used extensibility namespaces:
       * `NServiceBus.Transport`
       * `NServiceBus.Persistence`
       * `NServiceBus.Serialization`
       * `NServiceBus.Logging`

-### Downstream components
+### Downstream components rules

-* For public types relevant to business developers, we use the `NServiceBus` namespace to make them more discoverable and to avoid extra using statements when the component is used.
+* For public types relevant to business developers, we use the `NServiceBus` namespace to make them more discoverable and to avoid extra using statements
 * For internal types, we use the root [`{Component}`](#Naming rules) namespace.
-This allows for unique identification of said types in logs and stack traces.
+This allows for unique identification of those types in logs and stack traces.
    - Examples: `NServiceBus.Gateway`, `NServiceBus.Persistence.AzureStorage` etc.
-* For public types targeted at extensibility developers, we use the root [`{Component}`](#Nnaming rules) namespace to hide types irrelevant for business developers but still make them discoverable for developers extending NServiceBus.
+* For public types designed for extensibility, we use the root [`{Component}`](#Nnaming rules) namespace.
+This hides types irrelevant for business developers while making them discoverable for developers extending NServiceBus.

 ## Component naming rules

-Components can be split up into two types: ones that are unique and one that belongs to a category.
+Components can be split up into two types: those that are unique and those that belongs to a category.

-The ones that are unique should be named appropriately.
+Unique components should be named appropriately.
 E.g. `NServiceBus.Gateway`,  `NServiceBus.Callbacks` etc

 Components belonging to a category should be named `NServiceBus.{Category}.*`.
-E.g. `NServiceBus.Persistence.AzureStorage`, `NServiceBus.Persistence.MongoDb`
+E.g. `NServiceBus.Persistence.AzureStorage`, `NServiceBus.Persistence.MongoDb`, etc.

 ### Current categories